Rafostar/clapper/README.md

 Above libraries are licensed under `LGPL-2.1-or-later`.
 You are free to use them in your own projects as long as you comply with license terms.
 Please note that until version 1.0 they should be considered as an unstable API (some things may change without prior notice).

+Clapper `Vala` bindings are part of this repo, while `Rust` bindings can be found [here](https://gitlab.gnome.org/JanGernert/clapper-rs).

 ## Installation from Flatpak
 The `Flatpak` package includes all required dependencies and codecs.
 Additionally it also has a few patches, thus some functionalities work better in `Flatpak` version (until my changes are accepted upstream).